bbolker/agqsims/README.md

-# AGQsims
+# agqsims

-code for simulations of adaptive Gaussian Hermite quadrature performance
+Code for simulations of adaptive Gaussian Hermite quadrature performance